"It wasn't that I was sick or anything. But I didn't have the energy I used to, and I was starting to worry about my future health."

-"I realized that I had put myself on the back burner for too long and it was time for me to make time for myself, even if it was just a few minutes a day," she said.
-"I wrote myself a note and taped it to my washroom mirror.
+"I realized that I had put myself on the back burner for too long, and it was time for me to make time for myself, even if it was just a few minutes a day," she said.
+"I wrote myself a note and taped it to my bathroom mirror.
 It said, 'I will take a 10-minute walk during my morning coffee break every day this week.'"

 The next week, another note went up on the mirror.
 This one said, "I will take a 10-minute walk during my morning break AND my afternoon break every day this week."
 Those two walks added up to 20 minutes a day, 5 days a week, and she was delighted to find that they did NOT take any extra time out of her day.

-She found a free app and turned it on every morning.
+Shellie found a free app and turned it on every morning.
 At work she looked for every opportunity to get up and walk around.
-"I'd walk over to someone's desk instead of e-mailing or phoning them.
+"I'd walk over to someone's desk instead of emailing or phoning them.
 Once in a while I'd walk up the stairs to the second floor just for no reason.
 It was actually fun to check the numbers."

 Tara, who walked to work every day, came up with an idea: Shellie could drive to Tara's house, park her car, and join Tara in the 10-minute walk to work.
 At the end of the day, they could return together—or on their own if their schedules didn't work out.

-"It meant leaving my house 15 minutes early and getting home 15 minutes later," said Shellie, "but that seemed like something I could fit in, so I tried it for a week and it was great.
+"It meant leaving my house 15 minutes early and getting home 15 minutes later," said Shellie.
+"But that seemed like something I could fit in, so I tried it for a week.
+It was great.
 I got more exercise, I built up steps on my app, and I had company."

 Today Shellie's blood pressure and cholesterol numbers are back down to normal.
-"Plus, I'm 12 kilograms lighter and have so much more energy now.
+"Plus, I'm 10 kilograms (25 pounds) lighter and have so much more energy now.
 I have no more problems keeping up with my kids!"

 This story is based on information gathered from many people facing this health issue.